 - It’s ambidextrous, in case your strong hand is injured or can’t reach your light

 With these three requirements, we recommend a tail cap switch for a self-defense flashlight.

 In contrast to a twist activation, a tail-cap switch gives you quick access to light.
 The button is always in the same place and if you’ve programmed your light to always turn on in its brightest mode, you’re able to quickly and effectively deploy your light and use it.

 Odds are, you may never need to use your light as a force option.
 That’s okay.
 As a matter of fact, that’s what we want.
-However, having an Intentional EDC means you have the gear, situational awareness and Mental EDC to to be better prepared just in case.
+However, having an Intentional EDC means you have the gear, situational awareness, and Mental EDC to be better prepared just in case.

 Do you carry a flashlight as part of your EDC?
 Which one do you recommend?